If you’ve never tried to spatchcock a chicken but have heard great things about it, and want to know how to do it, this is the guide for you!

 Now you have a spatchcock chicken, let’s discuss the best way to grill it.
 After all, that’s what this is all about, the fantastic results of cooking a bird prepared in such a manner.

 While a rub or other seasoning is entirely optional, I feel it is a step that shouldn’t be skipped.
 There are many commercially available products on the market, or you could try your hand at making your own BBQ rubs?

 If you choose to make your own, remember that sweet is not a flavor that transcends well with chicken, so don’t reach for the brown sugar like you’re making racks of ribs.

-Instead focus on the basics like salt, pepper, garlic, onion, and more savory spices like paprika, chili, and cumin.
+Instead, focus on the basics like salt, pepper, garlic, onion, and more savory spices like paprika, chili, and cumin.

 Prepare your grill for two-zone indirect grilling and get your fire hot.
-You’re going to want it to be at least 400 °F to render the out fat from the skin and make it crispy.
+You’re going to want it to be at least 400 °F to render out the fat from the skin and make it crispy.